 Table Options menu:

-We'll discuss each option below as we interact with the tables of crypto data featured in our Tutorial.
+We'll discuss each option below as we interact with tables of crypto data.

 Input Filters apply your specified filter to all the tables in your dashboard, and can be opened from the the Controls menu:

 Once you choose a Filter Column from the drop-down list, you can enter a value.
 Once a value is entered, the filter will be immediately applied to your dashboard.